-- 1.1 This representation has been prepared on behalf of Hill Residential Ltd and Chivers Farm (Hardington) LLP and reviews the new Greater Cambridge Green Belt Assessment prepared by LUC on behalf of Greater Cambridge Partnership, GCP. - 1.2 The site at Hardwick was originally visited in March 2019 to prepare a photographic survey and carry out some initial landscape and visual analysis.
-The information gathered was then incorporated within a visioning document which together with a preliminary Green Belt appraisal was issued as local plan representations in March 2019. - 1.3 The purpose of this representation is to further substantiate the original promotional material submitted in 2019 in relation to land east of Cambridge Road, Hardwick.
+- 1.1 This representation has been prepared on behalf of Hill Residential Ltd and Chivers Farm (Hardington) LLP and reviews the Greater Cambridge Green Belt Assessment (2021) prepared by LUC on behalf of Greater Cambridge Partnership, GCP. - 1.2 The site at Hardwick was originally visited in March 2019 to prepare a photographic survey and carry out some initial landscape and visual analysis.
+The information gathered was then incorporated within a visioning document which together with a preliminary Green Belt appraisal was issued as local plan representations in March 2019. - 1.3 A further review of the site and its contribution to greenbelt purposes has been carried out in February 2025 in light of recent changes to the NPPF and Greenbelt policy in December 2024. - 1.4 The purpose of this representation is to update and further substantiate the original promotional material submitted in 2019 in relation to land east of Cambridge Road, Hardwick.